qilingframework/zh/index.md

-<h1>What is Qiling Framework</h1>
+<h1>Executive Summaryk</h1>
-Qiling Framework is not only an emulataion tool.
+Qiling Framework is not yet another emulataion tool.
 It combines binary instrumentation and binary emulation into one single framework.
-Its features include:
+With Qiling Framework, we can achive:

   - Redirect process execution flow on the fly
   - Hot-patching binary during execution